beyarkay/masters-thesis/src/05_results.md

 _Ergo_ can recognise 50 gesture classes and one non-gesture class.
-The non-gesture class is used to represent the empty durations in-between gestures during which the user's hands may be still, or may be moving from the end of one gesture to the start of the next gesture.
+The non-gesture class is used to represent the empty durations in-between gestures during which the user's hands may be still, the transitioning period which occurs after one gesture ends and another begins.
 The 50 gesture classes are numbered from 0 to 49, and the software powering _Ergo_ takes care of converting a predicted gesture class into a keystroke via a user-configurable gesture-to-keystroke mapping.
 The non-gesture class is numbered as gesture 50.